alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-03-pyconuk-2017-privilege-inclusion.md

 ---

 {%
-  slide_image
-  :deck => "privilege_inclusion",
-  :slide => 1,
+  slide_image2
+  filename="slide1.png"
-  :alt => "Title slide."
+  alt="Title slide."
 %}

 (Introductory slide)

 {%
-  slide
-  :deck => "privilege_inclusion",
-  :slide => 3,
+  slide_image2
+  filename="slide3.png"
-  :alt => "A photo of a red, blue and orange light installation in the windows of an office building."
+  alt="A photo of a red, blue and orange light installation in the windows of an office building." caption="Image: [*Tools of the Trade*](https://wellcomecollection.org/what-we-do/tools-trade), by Stuart Haygarth.
+A light installation in the windows of the Wellcome Trust building."
 %}
-  Image: [*Tools of the Trade*](https://wellcomecollection.org/what-we-do/tools-trade), by Stuart Haygarth.
-  A light installation in the windows of the Wellcome Trust building.
-{% endslide %}

 My name is Alex.
 I'm a software developer at the [Wellcome Trust][wellcome] in London, who generously paid for me to attend the conference.